aicc2025/sip-to-ai/README.md

 ## License

-GNU General Public License v2.0 (GPL-2.0)

-This project uses PJSUA2, which is licensed under GPL v2.
-Therefore, this project is also distributed under GPL v2 to comply with PJSUA2's licensing requirements.
+Apache License 2.0

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Pure Python implementation with no GPL dependencies.